open-rmf/free_fleet/README.md

 ### Turtlebot3 Simulation

 This example launches a single Turtlebot3 in simulation, and registers it as a robot within a fleet controlled by `free_fleet`.
-To set up this simulation example, more ROS 1 packages will be needed, assuming we already have built the initial setup listed [here](#installation-instructions)
+To set up this simulation example, more ROS1 packages will be needed, assuming we already have built the initial setup listed [here](#installation-instructions)

 ```bash
 cd ~/client_ws/src